 Here are just a couple examples:

 “Gutter Gardens” – this is a homemade name we came up with last year inspired by snobbishly laughing at people who don’t clean out their gardens.
 I have seen a SUNFLOWER growing from someone’s gutter!
 Turns out it’s a common term in the world of gardening.
 However, this year we will be attaching gutters, in a variety of lengths to our privacy fence and growing short-rooted veggies in them.
 (Like radish and lettuce).
 I have pictured rows of different kinds of lettuce in many different colors.
 I may even paint them to look like patina-d copper 🙂

 I have heard nothing but good things about these and just may try one or two this year… at least for the kids.
 The look a little unsightly at first with the green bag though.

-I always grow purple, yellow and green beens… another splash of color would be a bright blue morning glory added to your teepee or trellis!
+I always grow purple, yellow and green beens… and another splash of color, of course, would be a bright blue morning glory added to your teepee or trellis!

-In trying to please your eye… when you look over, walk by or walk up to your Potager you will want your eye to have some where to “go.”
+In an effort to please your eye… when you look over, walk by or walk up to your Potager you will want your eye to have some where to “go.”